What Is a NACE Code? European Industry Classification (NACE)

 Updated: 2026 · Standard: NACE Rev. 2 / Rev. 2.1 · Alignment: ISIC · Governance: Authority & Trust Hub

-Structure of NACE codes
+Structure of NACE Codes

-• Section: broad economic coverage (letters)
+• Section: broad economic coverage identified by a letter

 • Division: two-digit activities within a section

-• Group: three-digit refinements
+• Group: three-digit refinements inside a division

 • Class: four-digit activity definitions